lace/vg/doc/index.md

 vg
 ==

-[NumPy][] for humans – a toolbelt providing readable shortcuts for commonly used vector-geometry and linear-algebra functions.

-[NumPy][] for humans – a toolbelt providing readable shortcuts for commonly used vector-geometry and linear-algebra functions.
+[NumPy][] for humans – a very good toolbelt providing readable shortcuts for commonly used vector-geometry and linear-algebra functions.

 The functions can optionally be vectorized, meaning they accept single inputs and stacks of inputs without the need to reshape.
 They return The Right Thing.